rakesh716/The-Sparks-Foundation/README.md

 Predict the Percentage of marks of an student based on the number of study hours

 #### Task 2: Unsupervised ML
-n this task, from Iris dataset we have to predict the optimum number of clusters and represent it visually.
+In this task, from Iris dataset we have to predict the optimum number of clusters and represent it visually.